dftfeDevelopers/dftfe-benchmarks/accuracyBenchmarks/README.md

 * **WS2-bilayer**

-This example demonstrates a spin-polarized and spin-unpolarized ground-state calculations with non-periodic boundary conditions and ionic relaxation on a isolated system containing WS2 bi-layer .
+This example demonstrates a spin-polarized and spin-unpolarized ground-state calculations with non-periodic boundary conditions and ionic relaxation on a isolated system containing WS2 bi-layer.
 Norm conserving pseudopotential and PBE exchange correlation is used

 * **LLZO**